 Vinaigrettes are whisked because they contain minced ingredients such as seeds, herbs or maybe even capers.
-Creamier dressings are blended when they contain nut or seed based creams and need a blender to create a smooth, velvety consistency.
+Creamier dressings are blended when they contain nut or seed based creams and need a the strong motor of a blender to create a smooth, velvety consistency.